thibaut-neoledge/azure-docs.fr-fr/articles/virtual-machines/virtual-machines-windows-csharp-manage.md

           await computeManagementClient.VirtualMachines.StartAsync(groupName, vmName);
         }

-3. Ajoutez le code suivant à la méthode Main pour appeler la méthode que vous venez d’ajouter :
+3. To call the method that you just added, add this code to the Main method:

         StartVirtualMachineAsync(
           credential,